quinlan-lab/constraint-tools/README.md

 ```
 --number-of-jobs INT
       Number of slurm jobs to use during training.
---max-neutral-region-length INT
+--max-trustworthy-noncoding-region-length INT
-      Neutral regions longer than this number are filtered out
+      Trustworthy noncoding regions longer than this number are filtered out
       from the set of regions that are ultimately used to train the model.
 ```

-Running `train-germline-model` produces a specification of the sequence-dependent and allele-frequency-aware neutral model in json format, viewable using, e.g.,
+Running `train-germline-model` produces a specification of the sequence-dependent and allele-frequency-aware null model in json format, viewable using, e.g.,
 ```
 ${CONSTRAINT_TOOLS}/bin/jq . <model>